The Ultimate 2026 Guide: Best Feminist and Vegan Movies to Watch This Year

 A diverse group of friends in cozy pajamas and sweaters sitting on a sofa in a dimly lit room, smiling and holding a bowl of popcorn while preparing to watch a movie together during winter.

-Last Updated on January 4, 2026 by Laura Warner
+Last Updated on March 12, 2026

-Stay warm and cozy this winter with a curated list of films and series that challenge the status quo.
+Stay warm and cozy this year with a curated list of films and series that challenge the status quo.
 As a vegan feminist, my media choices often reflect my values—seeking out stories that focus on female agency, bodily autonomy, and a deep respect for all sentient beings.
-This January, while the frost settles outside, I’ve put together a list of the best feminist and vegan movies to watch in 2026.
+This January, while the frost settles outside, I’ve put together a list of my best feminist and vegan movies to watch in 2026.
 I’ve revisited many of these titles to find the ones that truly resonate, offering unique perspectives on power, compassion, and resilience.

-Top Feminist Movie Recommendations for Empowered Viewing
+My Favourite Feminist Movie Recommendations for Empowered Viewing

 Women Talking (2022)